 In March of 1776, the Patriots, under the leadership of George Washington, marched into Boston and retook the city.
-And by this point, the colonies had already begun the process of creating new state charters and discussing the terms of independence.
+By this point, the colonies had already begun the process of creating new state charters and discussing the terms of independence.

 The Continental Congress met again in June 1776 and voted to create a committee to draft the Declaration of Independence.
 Thomas Jefferson was the primary author, and when he presented his document to Congress on July 4, 1776, it was passed with a majority and the United States was born.

 Of course, just declaring independence from Britain wasn’t going to be enough.
-The colonies were still an important source of income for the crown and Parliament, and losing a huge chunk of its overseas empire would have dealt a major blow to Great Britain’s ego.
-There was plenty of fighting to come.
+The colonies were still an important source of income for the Crown and Parliament, and losing a huge chunk of its overseas empire would have dealt a major blow to Great Britain’s great ego.
+There was plenty of fighting still to come.

 The American Revolution in the North

 In the beginning, the American Revolution appeared to be one of the biggest mismatches in history.
-The British Empire was one of the largest in the world, and it was held together with one of the strongest and most well-organized armies on the planet.
-The Rebels, on the other hand, were not much more than a fiery band of misfits ticked off by having to pay taxes.
+The British Empire was one of the largest in the world, and it was held together with an army that was among the strongest and most well-organized on the planet.
+The Rebels, on the other hand, were not much more than a fiery band of misfits ticked off about having to pay taxes to their overbearing oppressors.

-As a result, one of the first things Congress did after declaring independence was to create the Continental Army and name George Washington as the Commander.
-But just saying you have an army doesn’t mean you actually do, and this showed early in the war.
-However, the resilience of the rebels paid off and won them some key victories in the early part of the war that made it possible for the independence movement to stay alive.
+As a result, one of the first things Congress did after declaring independence was create the Continental Army and name George Washington as the Commander.
+But just saying you have an army doesn’t mean you actually do, and this soon showed.
+Despite this, the resilience of the Rebels paid off and won them some key victories in the early part of the war, making it possible for the independence movement to stay alive.

 The War in New York and New Jersey